-The public has caught on to the sexism that exists in Super Bowl ads and has fought back over the past couple of years by tweeting #NotBuyingIt and referencing some of the more offensive commercials.
-Companies seem to have taken notice.
-Though the amount of insulting ads seems to be decreasing and H&M even overcompensated by gracing us with a pretty sexy David Beckham spot, the Super Bowl still remains largely to be seen as a male-dominated, beer-drinking, testosterone-infused event.
+The public has caught onto the sexism that exists in Super Bowl ads and has fought back over the past couple of years by tweeting #NotBuyingIt and referencing some of the more offensive commercials.
+And companies also seem to have taken notice: The amount of insulting ads appear to be decreasing and there's even been some overcompensation in the form of a pretty sexy 2014 H&M David Beckham spot, along with a 2016 Hyundai commercial that featured a neighborhood teeming with multiple Ryan Reynolds.

 In this 2003 ad, two men weave a tale of two women aggressively fighting over beer in their underwear, as their scathing girlfriends look on.
-Women fighting are funny and sexy, right?
+Watching two women fight is funny and sexy, right?

-Because objectifying women during yoga class is now a spectator's sport.
+Because objectifying women during yoga class is now a spectator sport.

 The message of this ad is plainly spelled out by Adriana Lima: If a man presents a woman with flowers, then she is a sure thing.
 The company clearly thinks that females are simple, delicate creatures who will offer themselves up sexually when given gifts.

 Lima is back again to convey another simple message: Hey, guys!
-As soon as the game is over, make your woman don lingerie and get laid!
+As soon as the game is over, have your woman don lingerie and you'll get laid!

-Because women don't have anything to dream about that's worthwhile besides rainbows, butterflies and our knight in shining armor, while men dream of general baddassery and, surprise, surprise, a half-naked Adriana Lima.
+Because women don't have anything to dream about that's worthwhile besides rainbows, butterflies and our knight in shining armor, while men dream of general badassery and — surprise, surprise — a half-naked Adriana Lima.

 Why is she the "sexy one" and he's the "smart one"?
 It's possible to be a woman, be sexy and be smart all at the same time.